 - You might consider asking others to review your four brief personal essays to seek input before submitting a new application.
 Do you address the questions posed in the application instructions?
 Are they clear and well-written?

 - It is not appropriate to have family members or close personal friends, friends of the family, etc., act as referees.
-Letters from referees who are deemed by the Admissions Committee to have a conflict of interest will result in refusal of the application.
+Referees who are deemed by the Admissions Committee to have a conflict of interest will result in refusal of the application.

-- It is helpful to have a range of referees who can address both academic and non-academic aspects of your suitability for medicine to ensure that the total range of clusters are represented among the three letters as a whole (individual letters may speak to a specific cluster or clusters of attributes, activities and achievements).
+- It is helpful to have a range of referees who can address both academic and non-academic aspects of your suitability for medicine to ensure that the total range of clusters are represented among the three Confidential Assessment Forms as a whole (individual references may speak to a specific cluster or clusters of attributes, activities and achievements).

 - You should always ask if a person is able to give you a strong, positive reference, before accepting them as a referee, and ask your referees if they are able to meet the submission deadline, which is the same as the application deadline.

-- Applications that are incomplete due to missing letters will be refused.
+- Applications that are incomplete due to missing references will be refused.